 There are two primary approaches to carpal tunnel release surgery.
 The traditional method, open carpal tunnel release, requires a large skin incision, as well as several subcutaneous incisions to expose the median nerve.
 Instead, our surgeons possess the specialized equipment and expertise required to focus exclusively on minimally invasive endoscopic carpal tunnel release.

 During minimally invasive endoscopic carpal tunnel release surgery, your doctor performs your procedure using a small camera, specialized surgical tools, and a few tiny incisions.
 Minimally invasive surgeries offer faster recovery times, less pain, and fewer risks of side effects.

 After having carpal tunnel release, your wrist is often bandaged or splinted for a week or two before you begin physical therapy.
 Your recovery time can vary from a few days to a few months.

-If you suffer from any of the symptoms of carpal tunnel syndrome, contact Arizona Center for Hand to Shoulder Surgery for a consultation.
-Their caring staff will be honored to take care of you.
+You may have just recently noticed symptoms or may have been suffering from chronic pain for more than a decade; if you experience any of the symptoms of carpal tunnel syndrome, contact Arizona Center for Hand to Shoulder Surgery for a consultation.
+Our caring staff will be honored to take care of you.